core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Multicast-Timeout Option set to 0 ultimately yields an empty value.

+* Removed moot text on reverse-proxies that might use default timeouts.

 * Improved description on using Proxy-Cri and Proxy-Scheme-Number.